-Past due: Depending on the contract, payments for finance and contract receivables are due on a monthly or weekly basis.
+Delinquency is the primary indicator of credit quality for finance and contract receivables.
+The entire receivable balance of a contract is considered delinquent when contractual payments become 30 days past due.
+Depending on the contract, payments for finance and contract receivables are due on a monthly or weekly basis.
 Weekly payments are converted into a monthly equivalent for purposes of calculating delinquency.
-Delinquencies are assessed at the end of each month following the monthly equivalent contractual payment due date.
-The entire receivable balance of a contract is considered delinquent when contractual payments become 30 days past due.
-Removal from delinquent status occurs when the cumulative amount of monthly contractual payments then due have been received by the company.
+Delinquencies are assessed at the end of each month following the monthly equivalent due date.
+Removal from delinquent status occurs when the cumulative number and amount of monthly equivalent payments due has been received by the company.